An alternative to WeTransfer (based on Outlook and OneDrive) for sharing large files

 Attach2Cloud also includes numerous additional features enabling Office 365 users to get more benefits from OneDrive.
 For example, Attach2Cloud users can insert, in one click, invitations to upload files to OneDrive while editing their Outlook emails.

 (1) These huge files are of course not really attached to the Outlook emails and are automatically uploaded to OneDrive when the emails are sent.
 But for Outlook users, everything happens as if these files were really attached to their emails.
-The limit for the maximum unit size of an attached file is 15 GB, which is in fact the maximum size of a OneDrive file.
-Microsoft announced at Microsoft Ignite 2019 that this limit will be increased to 100 GB in 2020.
+The limit for the maximum unit size of an attached file is 250 GB, which is in fact the maximum size of a OneDrive file.
 The number of attachments is not limited and the Outlook emails themselves no longer have any size limitation!

 Smoothly get rid of WeTransfer and revitalize your Office 365 project, while improving user satisfaction